– The British Experience 1789-1914 –

 In the period from 1789 to 1914, Britain was involved in several conflicts, including the French Revolutionary and Napoleonic Wars, the Crimean War, the Second South African War and numerous other shorter conflicts.
-This half credit course is a survey of the experience of these wars and their consequences for British society.
+This half credit course is a survey of the experience of these wars and their consequences for the British soldier and for British society.

 The course matter pays close attention to historiographical change, to the emergence of new evidence and to the reconsideration of older approaches, interpretations and arguments.
 An equally strong emphasis is placed upon the development of research, writing and analytical skills.
-The course is designed to help students to develop an ability to think clearly and critically, to ask significant questions, to read and interpret historical materials intelligently and to express ideas in a logical, concise manner.
+The course is designed to help students to develop an ability to think clearly and critically, to ask significant questions, to read and interpret historical materials and to express ideas in a logical, concise manner.
 To this end, several of the two weekly 1.5 hours of lecture periods will be devoted to discussion and research workshops.
-Course work will probably comprise of a document analysis (30%), a research essay based on newspaper sources (40%) and a final examination (30%).
+Course work will probably be comprised of a document analysis (15%), a bibliographical assignment (20%), a research essay based on newspaper sources (40%) and a final examination (25%).
 Please note that this is a second year level course and second year level standards will apply.
-First year students should only enroll in the course if they are confident that they have the ability and background to manage the demands of a 2000 level class.
+First year students should only enrol in the course if they are confident that they have the ability and background to manage the demands of a 2000 level class.

 At the end of the course it is hoped that students will be able to:

-- identify and discuss some of the key events and historical debates in the study of British society’s experience of war in the period from 1789 to 1914.
+- identify and discuss some of the key events and historical debates in late eighteenth and nineteenth century British war & society studies.

 - sift and analyse primary source materials

 - dissect the arguments of others and assemble their own

 - be able to call themselves “research hounds”, with keen bibliographic skills, confidently able to navigate the Library and its resources.